‘Paradise’ Recrafted

 Spontaneity Does Not Vitiate

-Adding extra charm to the Boston Court concert, she’ll debut the Spontaneous
+Adding extra charm to the Boston Court concert, she’ll debut the Spontaneous Combustion

 Choir, her group of singers who create on the spot.
 Inspi-ration comes